 School security and the teacher’s role

-Schools are still statistically recognized as one of the safest places for children.
-Although it is necessary for teachers to prepare for the worst, awareness and support are the areas where teachers have the most impact.
-They are in the classrooms and so have the best chance to recognize even slight changes in a student’s behavior.
-Being in the trenches is one of the most advantageous aspects of being a teacher where safety is concerned.
-Security guidelines, procedures and protocols are all necessary to provide a safe learning environment, but it’s the presence of the teachers and the way they communicate and connect with their students that creates a safe haven for both social and academic development.
-Students want to matter, have agency and be heard and teachers are often the unsung heroes who listen.
+Despite many worrying trends, schools are still statistically recognized as safe spaces for children.
+Although it is necessary for teachers to prepare for the worst, awareness and support are where they have the most impact.
+Security guidelines, procedures, and protocols are all necessary to provide a safe learning environment, but it’s the presence of teachers and the way they communicate and connect with their students that creates a safe haven for social and academic development.
+Students want to matter, have agency, and be heard, and teachers are often the unsung heroes who listen.